stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/installation.md

 ## Note

-* If tenant-operator is deployed in a newly created namespace.
-Then restart tenant-operators pod once so that tenant-operator can retrieve `webhook-server-cert` provided by openshift(if pod started before secret was made).
+* If tenant-operator is deployed in a newly created namespace, restart its pod once so tenant-operator can retrieve webhook-server-cert provided by openshift(if the pod is started before the secret was made).
 * For more details on how to use Tenant-Operator please refer [use-cases](../tenant-operator/usecases/quota.html).